 Whilst it is possible (and very easy) to change the look of your Curatr site, sometimes you may wish to go a step further by changing the CSS of your site.

-[ !-- Note --!]
-Only use the CSS section of the Curatr admin if you're confident in your CSS knowledge as errors can lead to unwanted results in the Curatr Front End.
+Warning: Only use the CSS Service if you're confident in your knowledge of CSS, as errors can lead to unwanted results in the Curatr Front End.

 Admin Area > Settings > Services > CSS